 Willamette Valley

-Visitors spend $2 billion in the Willamette Valley, which leads to the direct employment of 22,600 locals.
+In 2023, visitors spent $2.2 billion in the Willamette Valley which led to the direct employment of 22,910 locals.

 In the Willamette Valley, farms, vineyards and forests reign supreme.
 This is a region where trails wind through old-growth forests to surging waterfalls and epic vistas, wine grapes grow on verdant rolling hills and scenic backcountry roads are dotted with historic covered bridges.
 These communities are tight-knit and chock-full of artisans.
 It’s easy to see why the region lures visitors from near and far.